 Periodically check that the outdoor frame is not damaged.
 There is a risk of explosion, physical injury, or death.
+O Do not supply power to the unit until all wiring and piping are completed or reconnected and checked.
+There is risk of physical injury or death due to electric shock.

 If the air conditioner is installed in a small space, take measures to prevent the refrigerant concentration from exceeding safety limits in the event of a refrigerant leak.
-Consult the latest edition of A SHRAF (American Society of Heating
+Consult the latest edition of ASHRAE (American Society of Heating,

-Consult the latest edition of ASHRAE (American Society of Heating, Refrigerating, and Air Conditioning Engineers) Standard 15.
+Refrigerating, and Air Conditioning Engineers) Standard 15.
 If the refrigerant leaks and safety limits are exceeded, it could result in personal injuries or death from oxygen depletion.

-The branch distribution (BD) unit must be installed indoors; do not install the BD unit in a highly humid environment.
+The branch distribution (BD) unit must be installed indoors; O do not install the BD unit in a highly humid environment.
 There is risk of physical injury or death due to electric shock.